 - Underestimating the maintenance that non-monogamy requires

-Pat and Parker have a history—they love each other, but Parker always wants to discuss their feelings and their relationship more than Pat.
-When they opened their relationship, Pat assumed that Parker would talk with her new partners, giving Pat a break.
+Pat and Parker have a history—they love each other, but Parker always wants to discuss their feelings and their relationship more than Pat does.
+When they opened their relationship, Pat assumed that Parker would talk with his new partners, giving Pat a break.
 But she quickly discovered that poly requires more talking between primary partners, not less.

 The challenges are many: allocating each person’s finite time; deciding about sleeping arrangements; dividing up each person’s sexual energy.
 Sometimes there’s jealousy to deal with.
 There’s even the question of what to tell friends, or the kids.